rohinimuralidharan/dx_denovo/docs/containerization/helm/helm_overview.md

-# Overview of the Helm architecture \| HCL Digital Experience
+# Overview of the Helm architecture

 This topic provides administrators with a high-level overview and important pre-requisite guidance to prepare your container environments for later deployments of the HCL Digital Experience 9.5 Kubernetes and OpenShift deployment capabilities using Helm.